 Getting your Trinity Audio player ready...

-“I’m a white, 77-year-old, upper-middle-class woman,” said Indivisible Organizer JoAnn Loulan of Portola Valley.
+“I’m a white, 77-year-old, upper-middle-class woman,” said Indivisible organizer JoAnn Loulan of Portola Valley.
 “If they arrest me, I know 20 lawyers and I can pay for them to come and help me.
 People like me need to be out there.”

-“History has shown us that protests play an essential role in social movements,” Thompson said, “and that’s not just in this country, but it’s around the world.”
+“History has shown us that protests play an essential role in social movements,” Thompson said, “and that’s not just in this country, but around the world.”

 Most Popular